MicrosoftDocs/bing-docs/bing-docs/bing-video-search/quickstarts/csharp.md

 ---
 title: "Quickstart: Search for videos using the REST API and C# - Bing Video Search"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Use this quickstart to send video search requests to the Bing Video Search REST API using C#.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-video-search
 ms.topic: quickstart
-ms.date: 05/22/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 # Quickstart: Search for videos using the Bing Video Search REST API and C#